 Due to its powerful ability to sterilize, UV light efficiently kills contaminants that could otherwise thrive in your HVAC system.
 In fact, recent studies have shown that UV light is the most effective way to prevent disease and control infection.
 The light emitted from UV wavelengths destroys the DNA and RNA makeup of bacteria, viruses, mold, odors, and other contaminants — thus preventing them from infiltrating your home’s air.

 Obstructed airflow causes your AC to work overtime.
-And an AC that has to work harder than it should will not only raise energy costs, but strain your system’s components — ultimately shortening its lifespan.
+And an AC that has to work harder than it should not only raises energy costs but also strains your system’s components — ultimately shortening its lifespan.
 Installing a UV light helps eliminate obstructed airflow, which increases energy efficiency and ensures your HVAC system remains in optimal condition.

 UV light helps purify the air you breathe by removing volatile organic compounds (VOCs).
 VOCs are odor-causing chemicals that can infiltrate the air you breathe.
 While inhaling chemicals you aren’t aware of is already unsettling, what’s even more troubling is the link between VOCs and various health problems.
 VOCs have been shown to induce health conditions such as respiratory system infections, nausea, and headaches.